The Best Portable Solar Generators/Power Stations

 Pros

-• Includes LED light
+• Built-in LED light for added utility

 Cons

-• Cannot run high-power devices above 150W (300W peak)
+• Cannot run devices requiring more than 150W (300W peak)

 Contenders

-(Power capacity of power bank (Wh)) x 0.85 / (Device wattage (W))
+(Power capacity of power station (Wh)) x 0.85 / (Device wattage (W))

 Not a Replacement for Gasoline Generators